jfdev001/omnisuite-viz/README.md

 The workflow (under development) currently involves the following steps:
-* Define a `Reader` (you will need to subclass it) that reads your netcdf/grib data and post processes it into a `Grid2D`.
+* Define a `Reader` (you will need to subclass it) that reads your netcdf/grib data and post processes it into a `LatLonGrid`.
-    * The `Grid2D` (you will likely use the concrete implementation `WorldMapNetcdfGrid`) has `longitude`, `latitude`, and `response` properties where the `response` is a variable like zonal wind, temperature, etc.
+    * The `LatLonGrid` (you will likely use the concrete implementation `WorldMapNetcdfGrid`) has `longitude`, `latitude`, and `response` properties (aka member data) where the `response` is a variable like zonal wind, temperature, etc.
 * Define an `AnimatorConfig` (you will likely use the `NetcdfAnimatorConfig`) that stores general information like the dimension resolution of your frames in the animation, output directory for animation,